simeononsecurity/Windows-Optimize-Harden-Debloat/README.md

 - To aid in automating Windows Updates the PowerShell [PSWindowsUpdate](https://www.powershellgallery.com/packages/PSWindowsUpdate/2.0.0.4) module will be added to your system.

+### Using a Laptop with Sleep

+- To renable sleep on your device.
+See https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat/discussions/75

 ### Fixing Microsoft Account, Store, or Xbox Services:

 This is because we block signing into microsoft accounts.
 Microsoft's telemetry and identity association is frowned upon.